Arthur Jackson (sport shooter): Later life

 Following the 1956 Games Jackson began working overseas with the Central Intelligence Agency, first in Germany where he joined the Rhein-Main Gun Club.
 He participated in the 1957 Swiss National Championships and temporarily retired shortly thereafter.
 He was soon offered a chance to be a judge at the 1958 ISSF World Shooting Championships, but was forced to decline due to his obligations with the CIA.
 Following his activities in Europe, he settled down in Annandale, Virginia, resumed his CIA duties in Washington, D.C., and became a member of the Fairfax Gun Club.
 He was sent to the Republic of China in 1962, and then Japan the following year, before he was able to return to Virginia in 1965, but by 1968 he was back in Japan for a four-year stint.
 He next spent two years in the Panama Canal Zone before retiring from the CIA and the Air Force with the rank of Lieutenant colonel at the end of 1974 and soon moved to Wolfeboro, New Hampshire.
 From 1978 through 1983 he took up work as a shooting instructor and coach around New England and continued competing in tournaments through the 1990s.
-In 2011 he was the presenter of the National Rifle Association's Henry Fulton Trophy, awarded to the highest scorer in the team match of their Palma Championship.
+In 2011 he was the presenter of the Fulton Trophy, awarded by the National Rifle Association of America (NRA) to the highest individual scorer in the Palma Team Match.
 He was made a member of the Connecticut State Rifle and Revolver Association Shooters Hall of Fame in 1985 and the United States International Shooting Hall of Fame in 1999.
 The Arthur C. Jackson Trophy, awarded by the NRA to the highest scorer at the World Black Powder Long Range International Championships, is named in his honor.
 He died at the age of 96 on January 6, 2015, in Concord, New Hampshire.